 Make sure the width is generous enough so that it doesn’t feel too condensed.
 This ensures it doesn’t get confused with buttons or other controls.

 Navigation should be helpful.
-Choose titles for navigation items that clearly represent the surfaces where they'll go.
-Avoid using titles that are arbitrary or un-useful, since this can pose usability issues for your product.
+Choose titles for navigation items that clearly communicate the places where they'll go.
+Arbitrary or non-useful titles cause usability issues.